genomicsclass/leanpub/manuscript/modeling_exercises.md

     likelihood
     ```
 A>
-A>    Note it's tiny number.
+A>    Note it's a tiny number.
 It is usually more convinient to compute log-likelihoods
 A>
 A>
     ```r